Central Zone Interim Meeting

 Online registration should only be used by delegates who are not funded by NCEES.
 If your board has not yet named its funded delegates, you may wish to wait to register.
 Check if your board has already named its funded delegates.

-Funded delegates should allow one week after your board has submitted the notification form to receive your invitation.
+Funded delegates should allow one week after their board has submitted the notification form to receive an invitation.
 If you have not received an invitation and feel you should have, email [email protected].

 Meeting and event details

-The NCEES zone interim meetings are held each spring.
-The primary purpose of the meeting is for representatives from the member licensing boards to hear and discuss reports from the NCEES board of directors, CEO, standing committees, and task forces.
+The NCEES zone interim meetings are held each spring for representatives from the member licensing boards to hear and discuss reports from the NCEES board of directors, CEO, standing committees, and task forces.
 The work of the committees and task forces results in motions that will be presented for Council vote at the annual meeting in August.
 Zone meeting delegates can ask questions and discuss possible annual meeting motions, and they are encouraged to take information back to their boards for further discussion.
-Additionally, delegates will provide individual board updates, and both zones will elect a zone secretary.
+Member boards will provide individual board updates.
+The Central Zone will elect a zone vice president and assistant vice president and select a nominee for NCEES president-elect (election to be held at the annual meeting in August).
+The Northeast Zone will elect a zone secretary.

 Friday luncheon with guest speaker

-Delegates will break and enjoy lunch with a special guest speaker, Scott McLaughlin, executive director of Spaceport America.
-Guests may choose to have lunch with the delegates for $75.
+Delegates will break and enjoy lunch with a special guest speaker.
+Guests may choose to have lunch with the delegates for $60.

 Elections

-An election will be held at the 2025 Central Zone interim meeting.
-The term will begin at the conclusion of the annual meeting in August.
+Elections will be held at the 2026 Central Zone interim meeting.
+The terms will begin at the conclusion of the annual meeting in August.
 Candidate pages will be added when campaign materials are received.

 Hotel